Not all of us can walk up to someone and tell them precisely what we think about them. It is awkward – and usually, there’s no payoff.

 But when it comes to running a business, you can’t afford to be avoidant.
 If there’s something wrong with the way a team member is approaching their work, they need to know about it – and you need to resolve the problem.
 If you don’t, it could wind up hurting your company in the long-run, damaging profits and destroying growth potential.

-If you’re a boss or the manager of a firm, you shouldn’t fear giving feedback.
+If you’re a boss or the manager of a firm, you shouldn’t fear to provide feedback.
 It seems scary when you do it, but it can be a great boon to your team.
 What’s more, most employees actually want to know how well they’re doing.
 People don’t like sitting around, wondering about their performance, and whether they might be up for the chop.
 They want a sense of their achievements and whether their jobs are secure.

 Some employees like the challenge of improving too.
 Everyone wants to get better at what they do over time.
 So providing consistent feedback is key to unlocking their latent drive.